PCSX2/myMCpp/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to open an issue or submit a pull request.
+Please feel free to open an issue, submit a pull request, or contribute on [Crowdin](https://crowdin.com/project/mymcpp).